iamroymadelva/enterprise-ai-workflows/docs/workflow-overview.md

 * improve outputs progressively
 * clarify requirements
 * extend workflows
-* restructure documentation
 * refine operational formatting

-The refinement loop is a core architectural pattern across the ecosystem.
+Iterative refinement is a shared architectural pattern across the ecosystem.

 ---

 # Context Collection Model

 Context collection is one of the central workflow patterns used throughout the repository.

-Each workflow progressively gathers operational information before generating structured outputs.

 ```text
 Initial Request